♟️ An Introduction to the Chessmen

 The Chessmen

 The pieces and pawns are called chessmen.
-The following shows how they are normally represented in printed material and the names of these pieces.
+The following shows how they are normally represented in printed material.

 Setting Up the Board

 The board is always set up so that each player has the light square on the right-hand side.
 (Remember: light on the right).
 The queen always stands on the square of her own colour.
-Thus, the light coloured queen must stand on the light coloured square.
-A good way of remembering this is the saying: The queen is a fashionable lady.
+A good way of remembering this is: The queen is a fashionable lady.
 She likes her dress to match her shoes!

-In all printed diagrams it is usual for the White army to be at the bottom of the board and the Black army at the top.
-We will be following this convention in all subsequent diagrams unless otherwise stated.
+In printed diagrams it is usual for the White army to be at the bottom and the Black army at the top.
+We will follow this convention in subsequent diagrams unless stated otherwise.

 The Pawn

 At the beginning of the game each side has 8 pawns.
 Except on its first move, a pawn may only move one square forward at a time.
 Pawns can never move backwards.
-When a pawn makes its very first move it has a choice; it can either move one square or two.
-However, it moves one square in all following moves.
+On its first move, a pawn may move one or two squares.

 - The pawn on the a file has not moved yet so it may move two squares forward.